JPG vs PNG vs WEBP: Choosing the Best Image Format for Your Website

 When to Use WEBP

-- Modern websites (definitely)
+- Modern websites and blogs

-- E-commerce product images
+- E-commerce product images for faster load times

-- Background images
+- Background images and graphics

-- Animated content (instead of GIF)
+- Animated content replacing GIFs

-- Mobile-first websites where data usage matters
+- Mobile-first websites where reducing data usage is critical

-⚖️ Head-to-Head Comparison
+Head-to-Head Comparison

 File Size (Smaller Wins)